takuyakubo/mcp-experiments/README.md

-# mcp-experiments
+# MCP Experiments

-This repository is used to save code and resources related to experiments with MCP.
+This repository contains code and experiments related to Multi-Context Protocol (MCP).